-LexiCon is filled with a selection of diverse and exciting events, including panel discussions, workshops, gaming, filking, book launches, and more.
-Changes to this timetable may still occur, but we aim to avoid significant changes as far as possible.
-Keep an eye on this page for updates.
+LexiCon was filled with a selection of diverse and exciting events, including panel discussions, workshops, gaming, filking, book launches, and more.

 Use the 'Filter by Tag' option to find the events that best match your interests.
 If you're a panelist or other participant, make sure you're logged into the site to see your personalised timetable.
 Remember some events require advanced sign up as places are limited.